Henry’s House (2)

 19 miles east of the Yellowhead Pass on the Canadian National Railway

-“Henry’s House” or “William Henry’s Old House” was a minor trading post near Athabasca Pass in Canada.
-In 1811, while David Thompson was making his way over the Athabasca Pass, William Henry, the eldest son of Alexander Henry, provided support on the eastern side of the mountains.
-He a built a post on the Athabasca River near the mouth of the Miette River, where the trail from the passes reached the head of navigation.
-At this point travellers coming over the mountains transferred from horses to canoes for the journey down river.
+“Henry’s House” or “William Henry’s Old House” was a minor North West Company [1779–1821] trading post on the route to Athabasca Pass.
+In 1811, while David Thompson [1770–1857] was making the first recorded crossing the pass, William Henry, the eldest son of Alexander Henry [1739–1824], provided support on the eastern side of the mountains [2].

 References: